cyberark/conjur-spring-boot-sdk/README.md

 # Prerequisites

-The following are prerequisites to using the Spring Boot Legacy Plugin.
+The following are prerequisites to using the Spring Boot Api Plugin.

 ## Conjur setup

 Conjur (OSS or Enterprise) and the Conjur CLI are installed in the environment and running in the background.
 If you haven't yet done so, follow the instructions for installing [OSS](https://www.conjur.org/get-started/quick-start/oss-environment/) or [Enterprise](https://www.conjur.org/get-started/quick-start/oss-environment/).

-Once Conjur and the Conjur CLI are running in the background, you can start setting up your Spring Boot application to work with our Conjur Spring Boot Legacy Plugin.
+Once Conjur and the Conjur CLI are running in the background, you can start setting up your Spring Boot application to work with our Conjur Spring Boot Api Plugin.

 ### Setup

-You can import the Conjur Spring Boot Legacy Plugin manually by building the source code locally or using a dependency configuration to import from Maven Central.
+You can import the Conjur Spring Boot Api Plugin manually by building the source code locally or using a dependency configuration to import from Maven Central.
 For information about your specific use case, see the following instructions.

 #### Using the source code